 For the first few weeks of treatment, applying foundation evenly may be difficult because the skin may be red or scaly, particularly with the use of topical tretinoin or benzoyl peroxide.

 Scientists are also trying to better understand the mechanisms involved in acne so that they can develop new treatments that work on those mechanisms.
 For example, one group of NIAMS-supported researchers is studying the mechanisms that regulate the development of the sebaceous glands.
 Another group is trying to understand how P. acnes activates the immune system in order to identify possible immunologic interventions.
-Other areas of research involve examining the effects of isotretinoin (a potent drug for acne) on the sebaceous glands.
-Moreover, a new drug called isoprenylcysteine is currently being evaluated for the treatment of P. acnes-induced inflammation and overproduction of sebum.

 More information on research is available from the following websites: